 The video for this track from the Slugbucket Hairybreath Monster EP features expressionist shadows, odd science experiments in the basement, Frankenstein-like freaks, a flickering TV set, and an amateur brain transplant — demonstrating clearly that grunge-master Chris Knox is a major horror fan.

 This video marked the directing debut of the multi-talented Chris Knox.
-Capturing the energy of the classic Clean song, the clip memorably broke with NZ promo standards (in-studio lip-synching etc), and set the template for Knox’s cheap-but-effective DIY method.
+Capturing the energy of The Clean's legendary debut single, the clip memorably broke with NZ promo standards (in-studio lip-synching et al) and set the template for Knox’s cheap-but-effective DIY method.
 Knox shot the band walking up the street, with a borrowed 16mm camera set at a slow frame rate.
-He also played around with negative reversal film to obtain some of the video's more distinctive images.
+He also played around with negative reversal film, to obtain some of the video's more distinctive images.
 The song made it to number 19 in the local charts; the band were delighted.

 Directed by Chris Knox, this performance-based video features assorted strange props including a doll, a mannequin and half a pig's head.
 The song title is Caroline's Dream, and the video has a dreamlike quality, or should that be nightmare?
 And what is Chris Matthews doing writhing about on stage with his pants undone?